rajp152k/rajp152k.github.io/content/post/dense-guide-prompt-engineering.md

 conversations ...

 ### Instantial duplication
- - all of the previous discussion pertain to zero-shot prompts :- the LLM already has stylistic defaults and contextual information regarding the requests and can build the necessary response
+ - all of the previous discussion pertain to zero-shot[^1] prompts :- the LLM already has stylistic defaults and contextual information regarding the requests and can build the necessary response
- - one shot and few shot prompts are another class to which the LLM can't satisfactorily respond to without training
+ - one shot[^2] and few shot[^3] prompts are another class to which the LLM can't satisfactorily respond to without training
    - they simply involve providing one or a few more examples respectively, that are to be kept in mind when the LLM produces a response for the relevant prompt
  - can be used to replicate styles and templates that aren't likely present in the training corpora of the LLM
  - more examples result in better generalization and this may help avoid picking up irrelevant characteristics from one specific example.